Wildfires in West explode in size amid hot, windy conditions

 SAN DIEGO (AP) — Wildfires in California and Montana exploded in size overnight amid windy, hot conditions and were quickly encroaching on neighborhoods, forcing evacuation orders for over 100 homes Saturday, while an Idaho blaze was spreading.

-In California’s Klamath National Forest, the fast-moving McKinney fire, which started Friday, tore across an estimated 28 square miles (72.5 square kilometers) by Saturday morning after starting Friday in a largely rural area near the Oregon state line, according to fire officials.
+In California’s Klamath National Forest, the fast-moving McKinney fire, which started Friday, tore across an estimated 47 square miles (122 square kilometers) by Saturday in a largely rural area near the Oregon state line, according to fire officials.

 As fires raged across the West, the U.S. House on Friday approved wide-ranging legislation aimed at helping communities in the region cope with increasingly severe wildfires and drought — fueled by climate change — that have caused billions of dollars in damage to homes and businesses in recent years.

+“It’s a very dangerous fire — the geography there is steep and rugged, and this particular area hasn’t burned in a while,” he said.

+A small fire was also burning nearby, outside the town of Seiad, Stokesberry said.
+With lightning predicted over the next few days, resources from all over California were being brought in to help fight the region’s fires, he said.

-Wind, lightning and hot temperatures were expected to make the McKinney blaze “problematic for the firefighters” over the weekend, according to officials.
-The explosive growth forced crews to shift from trying to control the perimeter of the blaze to trying to protect structures and assist in evacuations in California’s northernmost county of Siskiyou, home to Mount Shasta.
+McKinney’s explosive growth forced crews to shift from trying to control the perimeter of the blaze to trying to protect homes and critical infrastructure like water tanks and power lines, and assist in evacuations in California’s northernmost county of Siskiyou.

 Deputies and law enforcement were knocking on doors in the county seat of Yreka and the town of Fort Jones to urge residents to get out and safely evacuate their livestock onto trailers.
 Automated calls were being sent to land phone lines as well because there were areas without cell phone service.

-More than 100 homes were evacuated and authorities were warning people to be on high alert.
+Over 100 homes were ordered evacuated and authorities were warning people to be on high alert.
+Smoke from the fire caused the closure of portions of Highway 96.

 “We’re asking residents all over the area to be ready,” Siskiyou County Sheriff’s Office spokesperson Courtney Kreider said.
 “Last night we were pushing out evacuations about every hour, and there are large portions of the county that are in warning areas.”